danionescu0/home-automation/python-server/readme.md

 # Running the servers
 * in a screen or background process run: "python background.py"
 * in other screen or background process run: "python webserver.py"

+# Extending the code

+## create a listener to respond to events
+* available events to subscribe: ChangeActuatorRequest, Location, SensorUpdate the events are located in /events folder
+* first create a file in /listener folder, the file name should end up in "Listener" the file name should describe what the listener does not on what it subscribes
+* events listner uses "blinker" so we should use the import statement: "from blinker import signal"
+* define a class, and in the constructor inject all dependencies needed ex: "actuator_commands"
+* in the constructor subscribe to the event like this "signal("sensor_update").connect(self.callback)" in this exampled we subscribed to "sensor_update" event and we'll receive the event in the "callback" method inside the class